smk762/mmbot_qt/docs/GUIDE.rst

 Beside each coin is a drop down menu with the following options:

-* View: Coins can be traded manually, and appears in the `wallet`_ tab
+* View: Coins can be traded manually, and appear in the `Wallet`_ tab
 * Buy: Same capabilites as the "View" option, but also set as a coin to "Buy" when the bot is running.
 * Sell: Same capabilites as the "View" option, but also set as a coin to "Sell" when the bot is running.
 * Buy/Sell: Same capabilites as the "View" option, but also set as a coin to "Buy" and "Sell" when the bot is running.